-Section 6 of the bill proposes to amend section 28 of the World War veterans' act, as amended, to provide that said section, as amended, shall be deemed to be in effect as of June 7, 1924.
+Section 6: Section 6 of the bil proposes to amend section 28 of the World War veterans' act, as amended, to provide that said section, as amended, shall be deemed to be in effect as of June 7, 1924.
 Section 28 of the World War veterans' act, as amended, authorizes the waiver of recovery of payments from any person, who, in the judgment of the director is without fault on his part, and where, in the judgment of the director such recovery would defeat the purpose of benefits otherwise authorized or would be against equity and good conscience, and further provides that no disbursing officer shall be held liable for any amount paid by him to any person where the recovery of such amount is waived under this section.
 The lastmentioned provision, relieving the disbursing officers from liability, was inserted in the statute at the second session of the Seventieth Congress on recommendation of the Director of the United States Veterans' Bureau, it having been shown that the Comptroller General of the United States had held that, although recovery might be waived so far as the payee was concerned, the disbursing officer was nevertheless liable under his bond for any erroneous disbursement.
-Although the committee believed that the language was sufficiently clear and unambiguous to express the intention of Congress that these disbursing officers should no longer be liable for amounts, the recovery of which had been waived prior to the amendments, as well as those which might be waived subsequent thereto, the Comptroller General has ruled that there is no authority to apply this amendment retroactively so as to relieve disbursing officers for disallowances set up against their accounts prior to May 29, 1928.
+Although the committee believed that the language was sufficiently clear and unambiguous to express the intention of Congress that these disbursing officers should no longer be liable, for amounts, the recovery of which had been waived prior to the amendments, as well as those which might be waived prior to the amendments, as well as those which might be waived subsequent thereto, the Comptroller General has ruled that there is no authority to apply this amendment retroactively so as to relieve disbursing officers for disallowances set up against their accounts prior to May 29, 1928.
 This amendment specifically declaring that section 28, as amended, shall be deemed to be in effect as of June 7, 1924, is therefore now included at the request of the director of the bureau.

-Section 7 of H. R. 10381 as it passed the House of Representatives has been reallocated as section 8 of this bill, and will be explained under that caption.
-Section 7 of the bill contains new matter proposed by your committee and provides an amendment to section 30 to enable the director of the bureau, under such rules and regulations as he may prescribe, to permit the representatives of ex-service organizations mentioned in section 500 to inspect bureau records.
+Section 7: Section 7 of the bill contains new matter proposed by your committee and provides an amendment to section 30 to enable the director of the bureau, under such rules and regulations as he may prescribe, to permit the representatives of ex-service organizations mentioned in section 500 to inspect bureau records.
 As the members are aware, the provisions in the existing law makes confidential the records of bureau claimants, except in certain instances which are specified in the law.
-Section 500 of the act, however, authorizes the recognized representatives of the American Red Cross, the American Legion, the Disabled American Veterans of the World War, the Veterans of Foreign Wars, and such other organizations as shall be approved by the director to represent claimants before the bureau, and to be recognized by the bureau in connection with this work.
-To effectively carry out this responsibility it is believed to be essential that representatives of these organizations be permitted to inspect the bureau records under appropriate regulations, with the understanding, of course, that the information thereby obtained will be kept absolutely confidential and be used only in presenting claims before the bureau.
+Section 500 of the act, however, authorizes the recognized representatives of the American Red Cross, the American Legion, the Disabled American Veterans of the World War, the Veterans of Foreign Wars, and such other organizations as shall be approved by the director to represent claimants before the bureau, and to be recognized by the bureau in connection with this To effectively carry out this responsibility it is believed to be essential that representatives of these organizations be permitted to inspect the bureau records under appropriate regulations, with the understanding, of course, that the information thereby obtained will be kept absolutely confidential and be used only in presenting claims before the bureau.